SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/knowbe4.md

 Once an app is installed, it will appear in your **Personal** folder, or other folder that you specified.
 You can share it with your organization.

 The panels will begin to fill automatically.
 It's worth noting that each panel gradually fills with data that matches the time range query and has been received since the panel was created.
-The results will not be available right away, but with some patience, you will be able to view full graphs and maps.
+The results will not be available right away, but you will be able to view full graphs and maps.

 ## Viewing KnowBe4 Dashboards​